What can you do to prevent and manage gout?

 Strategy 3: Know and Address Your Risk Factors

 Your diet may not be a causal factor in your case of gout at all.
 For some people, gout is more of a hereditary issue or is more likely due to other risk factors.
-In such cases, a diet low in purines can still gout prevention, but other preventative measures should be taken.
+In such cases, a diet low in purines can help to prevent gout, but other preventative measures should be taken.

-Although genetic makeup cannot be altered, there are other risk factors for gout that can be.
+Although genetic makeup cannot be altered, there are other possible risk factors for gout.
 For instance, being overweight increases the likelihood of a person having flare-ups of gout.
 An overweight person with gout might prevent future flare-ups by losing weight.
 Likewise, drinking alcohol or coffee regularly can contribute to repeated flare-ups.
 Cease or manage these habits.

 Another cause of uric acid build up can be certain medications.
 Diuretics or niacin, for example, can be a risk factor.
 If you are on these medications and experience gout, talk to your doctor about other medicine options to prevent future flare-ups.